 If you’re wondering what the Classic Overland’s Springbok power ratings are, here’s the low-down.

-This strikingly marked vehicle comes equipped with a 2.8l Cummins Turbo 4-cylinder motor, and while this isn’t its original motor, it is a beast that has tamed 210 horses at 3,600 rpm, pulls with 385 lb-ft at 1,800 rpm, and is fitted with a 6-speed gearbox.
+This strikingly marked vehicle comes equipped with a 2.8l Cummins Turbo 4-cylinder motor.
+While this isn’t its original motor, it is a beast that has tamed 210 horses at 3,600 rpm, pulls with 385 lb-ft at 1,800 rpm, and is has a 6-speed gearbox.
 These are the type of figures that would make a tough man who shaves with an Estwing hatchet, weep.

 To put it into perspective, the 2.8l VM Motori RA 428 Diesel motor fitted to the current Jeep Wrangler falls roughly short by 60 horses and 90 lb-ft of torque.
 Also, the Motori is an Italian motor.
 While that’s nothing to sneeze at, it’s technically as American as the majestic Springbok.